 Approach from Willow Springs parking area by hiking on the trail that heads north-east toward White Rock Spring.
 Locate the crags between two prominent gullies and leave the trail once past the first drainage.
 Head across open terrain to the base.
 The two documented climbs are on the left side of the cliff.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Ledger Crags:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Ledger Crags:

 Featured Route For The Ledger Crags

 The Ledger 5.7 5a 15 V+ 13 MVS 4b Nevada

 : ... : The Ledger Crags

 This route travels up the dihedral on the far left side of the cliff.
 The prominent corner of the second pitch is not quite visible from the road nor from the hike in.
 The start is about fifty feet to the left of the start of the route "Holed Up", which features a black hole in the center of the brown rock on the second pitch.The short first pitch of The Ledger follows a dirty corner system through some vegetation including some yuccas to a large bushy ledge.Pitch two follows the obvious dihedra...[more]
 Browse More Classics in Nevada